 - EduSmart's Instruction Modules integrate digital technology to support student learning and engagement without being distracting or chaotic.
 Students are provided with a completely digital learning experience with the content.
 There are interactive components that provide integrated digital technology and tools that support student learning and engagement.
-For example, the Instructional Module, 4.6(A), Magnetic Properties, is designed with engaging digital technology depicting the behavior of magnets and the properties of certain metals like iron, which is aligned with the learning objective. - EduSmart's Interactivities are designed to engage and support student learning with the integration of digital technology with age-appropriate, interesting graphics with instant student feedback.
+For example, the Instructional Module 5.7(A), Forces and Energy Transfer, is designed with engaging digital technology depicting the behavior of moving objects and collisions, which is aligned to the learning objective. - EduSmart's Interactivities are designed to engage and support student learning with the integration of digital technology with age-appropriate, interesting graphics with instant student feedback.
 Interactivities are interactive online activities that allow students to either review, supplement or extend their learning.
-There are supportive tools embedded and provide high engagement practices for students - EduSmart's content library offers a digital platform that may be accessed online.
+There are supportive tools embedded and provide high-engagement practices for students. - EduSmart's content library offers a digital platform that may be accessed online.
 This platform contains a variety of digital technology and tools that support student learning.

-Materials integrate digital technology in ways that support student engagement with the science and engineering practices, recurring themes and concepts, and grade level content.
+Materials integrate digital technology in ways that support student engagement with the science and engineering practices, recurring themes and concepts, and grade-level content.

 - The Recurring Themes and Concepts module and the Scientific and Engineering Practices modules provide grade-level content that integrates technology in the Instruction Module.
 These modules provide digital instruction on the content for the grade-level study.
-For example, in the Instruction Module, 4.5(A), Patterns, the digital technology supports student engagement of recurring themes and concepts in nature with grade-level content. - The Student Review module integrates technology to support student engagement with the science and engineering practices and recurring themes modules.
+For example, in the Instruction Module, 5.5(A), Patterns, the digital technology supports student engagement of recurring themes and concepts in nature with grade-level content. - The Student Review module integrates technology to support student engagement with the science and engineering practices and recurring themes modules.
 The review gives students a digital, hands-on opportunity to interact with the content they have learned. - EduSmart materials provide students with a simulation activity for each standard taught.
 Simulations integrate digital technology in ways that support student engagement with science and engineering practices, recurring themes and concepts, and grade-level content. - The Implementation Strategies Guide for grades 3-5 provides teachers with detailed information about each activity, which may be administered digitally.
-Each digital activity supports student engagement with science and engineering practices, recurring themes and concepts, and gradelevel content. - Simulations integrate digital technology in ways that support student engagement with science and engineering practices, recurring themes and concepts, and grade-level content.
-For example, 4.7A Simulation Temperature's Effect on Magnetic Force requires students to conduct an experiment to investigate how temperature affects the force of a magnet.
+Each digital activity supports student engagement with science and engineering practices, recurring themes and concepts, and grade-level content. - Simulations integrate digital technology in ways that support student engagement with science and engineering practices, recurring themes and concepts, and grade-level content.
+For example, 5.7B Simulation Testing the Effects of Force-Friction requires students to conduct an experiment that investigates the effect of friction on the speed of a car rolling down a ramp.